fjvallarino/monomer/tasks.md

 - Pending
   - Use theme for all components
+  - Check provided renderArea is used correctly
+  - Hover should only be active for top level item
+  - Replace uses of Seq.zip with foldlWithIndex
+  - Provided viewport should consider parent viewport
   - Check 1px difference on right side of labels/buttons
   - Multiline label
   - Add testing